Hoopaugi/Message-Board/plan.md

 - When new user is registered, should the response contain a token and log the user in automatically?
 - [x] with mongoose, created field for documents could just be replaced with the automatic createdAt timestamp
 - What to do when an user navigates to a thread they have hidden.
+- Ability to follow threads.
+Would require the implementation of some sort of notification system
+- Ability for users to show their username attached to comments and threads.
+(Would go against the anonymous principle)

 ## 2. Tech stack & Development practices